In New York State, starting an LLC is simple with a few documents, a waiting period, and paying state filing fees.

 For branding and marketing, select a name that easily identifies your business to customers without confusing your business with another.
 Whatever name you choose, it must end with “Limited Liability Company” or the “LLC” abbreviation.

-New York LLCs and any out-of-state LLC that conducts business in New York are required to appoint a registered agent.
+New York LLCs and any out-of-state LLC that conducts business in NY are required to appoint a registered agent.

 Also called a corporate or statutory agent, this individual accepts mail like tax and legal notices on your company’s behalf during normal business hours.